Large Families

 It's daunting to think about schooling many children, all different age ranges, in a busy house.
 These tips and tricks can give you smooth sailing days when homeschooling a large family.

-Homeschooling with a Large Family
+Tips for Homeschooling Multiple Ages in a Large Family

 Large Homeschool Family Blogs